ruvnet/ds.js/docs/integrations/openrouter/cost-management.md

 # OpenRouter Cost Management

-This guide covers strategies and configurations for managing costs when using OpenRouter with DS.js.
+This guide covers strategies and configurations for managing costs when using OpenRouter with DSPy.ts.

 ## Cost Control Strategies